What is Eminent Domain?

 What Constitutes Just Compensation?

-Generally, just compensation relates to how much the landowner might expect to get in fair market value.
+Generally, just compensation refers to the amount the landowner might expect to receive at fair market value.
 However, many factors determine the land's value, including its size and any resources it may have.

 Typically, the homeowner requires compensation for their loss.
 Moreover, the government must first follow several different procedures before taking property.
 Of critical importance, the government can exercise its power of eminent domain even if the owner does not wish to sell their property.
 You can work with an eminent domain lawyer to challenge the government's right to take your property.
 Most challenges relate to the government's failure to follow proper procedures.
 Unfortunately, most challenges only delay the outcome and fail to prevent the taking of the property.
 Generally, compensation becomes the principal remedy.